helloflask/flask-ckeditor/examples/README.rst

 Then go to http://127.0.0.1:5000 with your favourite browser.

-Aside from the basic example, there are four additional examples:
+Aside from the basic example, there are five additional examples:

+- examples/codesnippet: This example demonstrates how to use the Code Snippet plugin.
+- examples/flask-admin: This example demonstrates how to use CKEditor for Flask-Admin.
+- examples/flask-admin-upload: This example demonstrates how to use CKEditor for Flask-Admin with image upload.
 - examples/image-upload: This example demonstrates how to support image upload in Flaks-CKEditor.
-- examples/codesnippet: This example demonstrates how to use the Code Snippet plugin.
 - examples/without-flask-wtf: This example demonstrates how to use CKEditor without Flask-WTF.
-- examples/flask-admin: This example demonstrates how to use CKEditor for Flask-Admin.